President Abraham Lincoln’s Grave: A Visitor’s Guide

 President Abraham Lincoln’s Burial Chamber

 I could not argue with that!
-My wife and I waited our turn to give the nose a quick rub.
+My wife and I waited for our turn to give the nose a quick rub.
 Afterward, we headed inside the tomb, where we were immediately greeted by a lovely elderly volunteer, who very politely reminded us to keep our hands to ourselves and our voices down.

 The foyer was beautiful.
 It has a bronze model of the Daniel Chester French Statue, which can be viewed inside the original Lincoln Memorial in Washington, D.C.
 Along the corridors to and from the burial chamber are several bronze statues commemorating different stages of Lincoln’s professional life.